 To support such expansion, Mawani continues to upgrade Jeddah Islamic Port.
 Recent improvements in the northern section involved SAR 6.6 billion in investments.
 These upgrades have boosted efficiency and expanded the port’s overall capacity.

 Today, the port includes 62 multipurpose berths, multiple specialized terminals, and modern logistics facilities.
-Its total handling capacity now reaches up to 130 million tons annually, reinforcing its role as a strategic trade gateway.
+Its total handling capacity now reaches up to 130 million tons annually.
+This reinforces its role as a strategic trade gateway.